About Cabrini Research

 Cabrini Board

-Caroline has contributed to a number of committees for both professional organisations as well as State and National health governance bodies.
-She was president of the Victorian Branch of the ARA between 2006-2007.
-Caroline is a member of the Cabrini Patient Experience and Clinical Governance Committee.
+Associate Professor Brand has contributed to a number of professional organisations and government committees including as president of the Victorian Branch of the Australian Rheumatology Association, the Cabrini Patient Experience and Clinical Governance Committee, and as Chair of the Cabrini Research Committee.

 Professor Sally Green